Super Easy Ideas for 4th of July Party Food

 Now, here are my favorite salads – always!

-Spinach & blue cheese – Dress your spinach with olive oil, cold balsamic vinegar, toasted pine nuts and and blue cheese.
+Spinach & blue cheese – Dress your spinach with olive oil, cold balsamic vinegar, toasted pine nuts, and blue cheese.

 And, because I have friends who are doing an awesome job on a diet, I’ll offer the fruits layered with whipped cream (yes, they tell me it’s the only treat they can eat!) in a tall glass.